leonace924/react-mobile-overflow-menu/README.md

 - `services/comment` : createApi service to get jsonplaceholder comments data, from RTK query
 - `assets/images` : includes assets for project
 - `pages/Home` : includes files for pages
-- `styles` : includes tailwind style and postcss index styles
-- `components` : includes components which we use for this project more than twice or can be split into
+- `components/` : includes components which we use for this project more than twice or can be split into
+- `styles/` : includes tailwind style and postcss index styles

+## This project is connected to Vercel so you can check the site on this preview link [https://react-mobile-overflow-menu.vercel.app/]

 # Getting Started with Create React App